harshadk99/flareguard/README.md

 For major changes, please open an issue first to discuss what you'd like to change.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Cloudflare for their excellent API documentation
-- The security community for defining best practices
-- All contributors who help improve this tool

 ## Testing with Environment Variables

 For local testing and development, you can use environment variables to securely store your Cloudflare credentials: